 Chinese fringe flowers are not especially susceptible to any pests or diseases, however, they can fall victim to common pests such as spider mites, and diseases such as anthracnose, mildew, and root rot.
-Additionally, these showy shrubs are non-toxic to dogs, cats, and children, although if eaten they could cause mild stomach upset so ingesting them is not encouraged.

 The gorgeous blooms of Chinese fringe flowers appear in mid-spring, but healthy shrubs can rebloom intermittently throughout the growing season.
 This shrub remains evergreen in warm regions and is considered a perennial in regions with colder winters.

 Grow Chinese fringe flowers in a bright, sunny location that receives partial shade throughout the day.
 Ideally, these shrubs are protected from intense midday rays but receive dappled morning sun.
 However, they can tolerate growing in sunny to part-shady conditions.

 Chinese fringe flowers require well-draining, acidic soil that is rich in organic matter.
 A soil pH between 4.5 to 6.5 is best.
 To help retain moisture and suppress weeds, mulch around the root ball of a Chinese fringe flower shrub with 2-3 inches of compost, straw, or aged wood chips.

 Once established, Chinese fringe flowers are relatively drought tolerant.
 However, they grow best when the soil is kept consistently moist.
 During periods of extreme heat or abnormally long dry spells, Chinese fringe flowers should be watered more frequently